 Use it in: Body scrub

 Create a gentle exfoliating scrub by mixing rice water with finely ground rice flour.
 Gently massage it onto your face to remove dead skin cells and reveal a brighter complexion.

 Rough skin?
 Buff off flakiness with a spice scrub:

 Combine all the ingredients in a bowl or jar.
 Apply to the affected area, then rinse with warm water.

 Because rice contains nutrients, including amino acids, which can strengthen hair from the root and maintain its integrity and luster, Richy Kandasamy, hair colorist and R+Co Collective Member, recommends applying rice water to the scalp can help encourage hair growth.

 Adding rice water to your scalp care routine "will help increase hair volume, create shine, strengthen hair [source], repair damage to the cuticle, prevent dandruff, and improve inflammation on the scalp,” he explains.

-How to Make Rice Water for Skin Health
+How To Make Rice Water for Skin Care